-When my daughters were toddlers they had a host of stuffed animals.
+It was a long time ago, but when my daughters were toddlers they both had a slew of stuffed animals.
 But they each had one particular stuffed animal that was in a class by itself.
-For one of the girls, it was "Bob Bear" and for the other it was "Pepper Dog."
+For one it was "Bob Bear" and for the other it was "Pepper Dog."
 And how did the girls show that they treasured those special friends?
-By taking them with them wherever they went, especially to bed at night, and absolutely wearing them out.
+By taking them with them wherever they went, and absolutely wearing them out.

 What's the evidence that you truly love the Bible?
-You read it, study it, think about it, memorize it, listen to sermons from it at church, on the radio and on CD's.
+It's not complicated.
+You wear it out.
+It's true.
+If you value the Bible, then you read it, study it, think about it, memorize it, listen to sermons from it at church, on the radio, online, and so on.
 You don't merely dabble in the Bible.
 You devour it!
 You can't get enough of it.
-It's not the ink on the page that you love.
-It's the Person in the Book, the Person who gave the Book, the Person who speaks through the Book that you treasure.
+It's not the ink on the pages that you love.
+It's the Person in the Book, the Person who gave the Book, the

+Person who speaks through the Book that you treasure.
 You show you love the Book by wearing it out.